wp-plugins/polymer-components/readme.txt

 * Small fix and changes to settings
 = 1.1.0 =
 * New settings screen
-* New settings: JS in pages / posts
+* New settings: JS in posts / pages
 * Improved Javascript editor
 * Added polymer-element tag
 = 1.0.6 =
-* Added Javascript textarea to posts and pages
+* New Javascript editor for posts / pages
 = 1.0.2 =
 * Small fix for admin docs
 = 1.0.0 =